azul/salticidae/test/integration/api/Readme.md

 Testing the restful api from a simple python client as that's what we'll be using.

+This test so far mostly demoes the API.
+We have no SRP calc in there.

+TODO: keep track of the cookies during login.
+The server uses the session to keep track of the random numbers A and B.

 The output of signup_and_login_wrong_password pretty well describes the SRP API:

 ```